ielab/wandc/README.md

 # A WandB Water & Carbon Metering Plug-in

 A [wandb](https://github.com/wandb/wandb/) and [codecarbon](https://github.com/mlco2/codecarbon) wrapper that logs on cloud the water and carbon consumption of your experiments.
+This code is associated to the paper Zuccon, Scells, Zhuang.
+[Beyond CO2 Emissions: The Overlooked Impact of Water Consumption of Information Retrieval Models](https://ielab.io/green-ir), ICTIR 2023.
+For more of our [Green Information Retrieval]() research, visit the github repository [https://github.com/ielab/green-ir](https://github.com/ielab/green-ir).

 ## Installation